 If you have an appointment or need to visit the hospital for any reason, please view the sections below.

-- Outpatient surgery patients may have one visitor that must remain in the facility until discharge.
+- Outpatient surgery patients may have one visitor who has the option to remain in the facility or their car until discharge.

-- Radiology and lab patients, with the exception of children, are not allowed visitors at this time.
+- Radiology and lab patients, with the exception of children, OB ultrasounds or those in need of a support person due to disability, impairment or special circumstance, are not allowed visitors at this time.

 - Please follow social distancing guidelines and stay within the patient’s room.